Industrial worker operating a large metal-cutting machine inside a manufacturing facility, with sparks flying during the cutting process.

 How We Do It.

-Our noise testing process is grounded in scientific accuracy and regulatory best practices.
+Our noise testing process is grounded in engineering discipline and regulatory best practices.
 Every project is conducted by licensed engineers and acoustic professionals using NIST-traceable, calibrated equipment.

 Personal Exposure Levels (Dosimetry)

-Small, wearable devices collect sound exposure data throughout a worker’s shift to calculate time-weighted averages (TWA), peak levels, and maximum allowable dose.
+Employees wear small, data-logging devices to collect sound exposure data during a work shift to calculate time-weighted averages (TWA), peak levels, and allowable noise dose statistics.

 Area and Task-Based Noise Mapping

-Fixed-point measurements and sound level logging at key process locations or job stations to pinpoint dominant sources and exposure patterns.
+Fixed-point measurements and sound level data is acquired at key process locations or job stations to pinpoint dominant sources, problem areas and exposure patterns.

 Octave Band Analysis

-Frequency-based data to identify the character of noise—critical for selecting the right mitigation products (e.g., enclosures vs. absorption).
+Frequency-based data is used to identify the content of noise, and is critical for selecting the most effective noise mitigation products (e.g., enclosures, surface treatments, or diffusers).

 Equipment-Specific Diagnostics

-Targeted testing around specific machines or systems to evaluate the impact of individual assets on facility-wide sound levels.
+Targeted testing around specific machines or systems to evaluate the noise-exposure impact of problematic assets.

 Compliance Documentation

-Complete OSHA/NIOSH-aligned reporting, including threshold exceedance mapping, recommendations, and documentation suitable for internal audits or agency review.
+Complete OSHA/NIOSH-compliant reporting, including threshold exceedance mapping, recommendations, and documentation suitable for internal audits or agency review.

 Our Process